opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

     }
 }
 ```
-if `exclude_keys` is set to ["status", "metadata/sourceIp"], the document written to OpenSearch would be:
+if `exclude_keys` is set to ["message", "status"], the document written to OpenSearch would be:
 ```
 {
-    message: null,
     metadata: {
+        sourceIp: "123.212.49.58",
         destinationIp: "79.54.67.231",
         bytes: 3545,
         duration: "15 ms"